 Take off shoes! – Make it a family rule that shoes are taken off before entering the house.

 Green Plants – Placing green plants around your home and office will also help tremendously with air quality.
 NASA has done experiements by placing plants in rooms that contained chemical toxins.
 Within a 24-hour period most of the toxins had been eliminated by the plants causing the pollution levels to be reduced.

 Clean Vents & Replace Filters Often! – Spray your air-conditioning/heater vents with a mixture of hydrogen peroxide and tea tree oil to combat mold.
 Make sure that filters are changed monthly especially during pollen season.

 Foods – Wash all fruits and vegetables (even organic) thoroughly and effectively.
-This can be done using a hydrogen perioxide bath of 1-capful per sinkful of purified water or by using Oxy-SC at 20 drops in a sinkful of purified water.
+This can be done using a hydrogen perioxide bath of 1-capful of food-grade hydrogen perioxide per sinkful of purified water.

 Cleaning supplies – Make sure that you use cleaning supplies that are not toxic.
 There are many on the market today that are very effective yet do not contain harmful chemicals or give off toxic odors.

 Allergy Relief – In Addition